ethereum/EIPs/EIPS/eip_draft_qr_code_data_transmission_protocol.md

 ---

 ## Abstract
-This EIP is for proposing the process and data transmission protocol via QR Code to make offline signer work with watch-only wallet
+This EIP is for proposing the process and data transmission protocol via QR Code between the offline signers and the watch-only wallets

 ## Motivation
-Currently more and more users would like to use complete offline signers like hardware wallets, mobile phones on offline mode to manage their private keys.
-In order to sign transaction or data, these offline signers have to work with an watch-only wallet. these watch-only will prepare the data to be sign.
-The data transmission method between offline signers and watch-only wallets will include QR Code, USB, Bluetooth, and file transfer.Compare with other data transmission method like USB, Bluetooth, and file transfer, the QR Code data transmission have these advantages.
+Currently, more and more users would like to use complete offline signers like hardware wallets, mobile phones on offline mode to manage their private keys.
+In order to sign transactions or data, these offline signers have to work with a watch-only wallet. these watch-only will prepare the data to be signed.
+The data transmission method between offline signers and watch-only wallets will include QR Code, USB, Bluetooth, and file transfer.
+Compare with other data transmission method like USB, Bluetooth, and file transfer, the QR Code data transmission have these advantages.

 - Transparency and Security: Compared to USB or Bluetooth, users can easily decode the data in QR Code (with the help of some tools), it can let users know what they are going to sign. this Transparency can provide more security.
-- Better Compatibility: Compared to USB and Bluetooth, the QR Code data transmission have better compatibility, normally it will not be broken by other software change like browser upgrade. system upgrade etc.
+- Better Compatibility: Compared to USB and Bluetooth, the QR Code data transmission has better compatibility, normally it will not be broken by other software changes like browser upgrade. system upgrade etc.
 - Better User experience: The QR Code data transmission can provide a better user experience compared to USB, Bluetooth, and file transfer especially in the mobile environment.
 - Smaller attack surface.
 USB and Bluetooth have a higher attack surface than QR-Codes.